 You can register for the upcoming Lunch break either via the link above or on this page, where you can also find more information on the past Lunch breaks.

 Courses on Good Scientific Practice

 Meeting the standards of good scientific practice is fundamental for credible, high quality research.
 What does this mean?
-Regular courses and workshops of the MIN graduate school help to clarify this question, since the knowledge of the principles of good scientific practice, which are based on values such as honesty, openness and transparency, are relevant for ALL involved in research and education.
+Regular courses and workshops of the MIN Graduate Center help to clarify this question, since the knowledge of the principles of good scientific practice, which are based on values such as honesty, openness and transparency, are relevant for ALL involved in research and education.